eliquinox/jLOB/README.md

 # jLOB
-## Low-Latency Order Book and Matching Engine Implementaion in Java
+## Order Book and Matching Engine Implementaion in Java